iNavFlight/inav/docs/LED pin PWM.md

  This mode is used to simulate OSD joystick.
 It is Ok that effectively voltage level is held >90% while driving LEDs, because OSD joystick keypress voltages are below 90%.

- See OSD Joystick.md for more information.
+ See [OSD Joystick](OSD%20Joystick.md) for more information.

-# Generating PWM signal in programming framework
+# Generating PWM signal with programming framework

 *TODO*

-0...100 - enable PWM generation with specified duty cicle
+0...100 - start PWM generation with specified duty cicle

--1 - disable PWM generation ( disable to allow ws2812 LEDs updates in shared modes )
+-1 - stop PWM generation ( stop to allow ws2812 LEDs updates in shared modes )

 # Generating PWM signal from CLI